puppetlabs/bolt/documentation/analytics.md

 # Analytics

 Bolt collects data about how you use it to help the Bolt team make decisions about how to improve it.
 You can opt out of providing this data.
+Analytics is disabled by default.

 ## Opt out of data collection